-Littleton Electric Light Department offers a Home Energy Audit to help customers save energy in their homes.
+Littleton Electric Light Department offers a Home Energy Assessment to help customers save energy in their homes.
 We support a two-tiered approach to energy conservation.
 Our Energy Services department is always available by phone to answer your questions about energy efficiency or conservation.
-Additionally, if you are unable to have your questions answered through the above means, then we will be happy to provide you with a complimentary energy audit.
+Additionally, if you are unable to have your questions answered through the above means, then we will be happy to provide you with a complimentary energy assessment.

 What to expect

 We will send a professional energy adviser to your home to evaluate your energy saving potential in specific areas of your home.
 Energy Advisers compile the data collected to produce a detailed evaluation and summary report of energy usage based on the assessment of the home.
 Findings are reviewed for potential energy efficiency improvements, and achievable energy savings are explained in your report.
 The assessment will evaluate a broad range of energy saving opportunities in the home, including appliances, windows and doors, insulation, heating/cooling, and lighting.
 The entire audit usually takes about 1-1/2 hours to complete.

 Be prepared to answer some of the following questions to help the auditor in their work:

 2. What is the average thermostat setting for summer and winter?

 Your answers to these questions will help the auditor identify some simple ways for you to reduce your energy consumption.

 Follow these simple tips, and you can start saving today.

 |Heating & Cooling||Energy efficiency is in the air.
 Your heating and cooling system is the perfect place to start when making energy-saving changes.